Porsche Panamera Sport Turismo hybrid costs, insurance, warranty & tax

 Porsche Panamera Sport Turismo hybrid insurance group

-The Panamera 4S E-Hybrid Sport Turismo is subject to road tax of just £140 a year, but because it costs more than £40,000 to buy new, it also incurs the ‘premium’ tax of £325 annually from years two to six of ownership.
-Still, if you can afford a Porsche Panamera, that's unlikely to matter.
+The Panamera E-Hybrid Sport Turismo is subject to road tax (VED) of just £145 a year, but because it costs more than £40,000 to buy new, it also incurs the ‘premium’ tax of £335 annually from years two to six of ownership.
+Still, if you can afford a car like this, that's unlikely to matter.

 In This Review

-- 3Running costs - currently readingElectric running can bring seriously cheap commuting, but everything else about the Panamera hybrid is expensive
+- 3Running costs & insurance - currently readingElectric running can bring seriously cheap commuting, but everything else about the Panamera hybrid is expensive